 Who we are

-LPI Corp is a volunteer platform dedicated to directing funds from private donors and corporate sponsors to coordinate efforts in providing immediate aid and creating long-term solutions to vulnerable Syrian refugees.
+LPI Corp is a non-profit organization dedicated to directing funds from private donors and corporate sponsors to coordinate efforts in providing immediate aid and creating long-term solutions to vulnerable Syrian refugees.
 Our team consists of people who are passionate about being a part of the solution to this humanitarian crisis.

 Founder, Elias Matar

 I had been following the Syrian refugee crisis since March 2011.
 At first, I was observing the situation from afar.
 Then I started running and posting my miles on social media to bring attention to the plight of the refugees.
 But I felt a strong calling to do more.
 In August of 2015, I decided to a book plane ticket without a clear idea of what I would be doing.
 And so my journey began.

 On my first night in Sid, Serbia, more than 2,000 refugees walked through a cornfield where I, along with a group of other volunteers, had set up a station offering food and water.

 I spent the next thirteen days traveling between Greece and Germany.
 I did what I could to help the refugees along the way.
 I listened to their stories, cried with them, gave them whatever information I had about border openings, bus and train routes and where to avoid minefields.